-I am the registered owner of a freehold premises in Rusholm yet pay rent, why is this and what is this?
+I own a freehold house in Rusholm but nevertheless invoiced for rent, why is this and what is this?

 It’s unusual for properties in Rusholm and has limited impact for conveyancing in Rusholm but some freehold properties in England (particularly common in North West England) pay an annual sum known as a Chief Rent or a Rentcharge to a third party who has no other legal interest in the land.

 Rentcharge payments are usually between £2.00 and £5.00 per year.
-Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the generation of fresh rentcharges from 1977 onwards.
+Rentcharges have existed for many centuries, but the Rent Charge Act 1977 barred the creation of fresh rentcharges from 1977 onwards.

-Old rentcharges can now be redeemed by making a one off payment under the Act.
+Previous rentcharges can now be redeemed by making a lump sum payment under the Act.
 Any rentcharges that are still in existence in 2037 is to be dispensed with completely.